nicolasspring/bt-probing-tasks/README.md

 bash scripts/probing_tasks/run_probing_tasks.sh
 ```

 This script creates a directory each in `./probing_tasks/` for the two experiments.
-The directories contain CSV files with the results and the pickled classifiers.
+The directories contain model states, CSV files for all sentences and overall results, confusion matrices and the pickled classifiers.

 ### 9. Analyzing Generation With and Without the `<BT>` Tag

-To perform qualitative analysis on the taggedBT model, generate back-translations with and without the `<BT>` tag:
+To analyze generation with the taggedBT model, generate back-translations with and without the `<BT>` tag:

 ```bash
 bash scripts/qualitative_analysis/generate_qualitative_analysis_data.sh